oookoook/spider-trait-database/docs/data-submission.md

 + Replacing an unrecognized value with a value from an enumeration list (e.g. fixing typos, replacing synonyms)
 + Replacing unparsable value with a valid representation (numbers, timestamps, coordinates)
 + Deleting records that can't be made valid
-+ Creating new entites (references, locations, methods, traits)
++ Creating new entites (references, locations, methods, traits) - editors only

 ## Data editor How To

+Detailed instructions on how to use the data editor can be found in the [Data Editor HowTo](editor-howto.md).